vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/validators.md

 There are three types of validators:

-# Model Validators
+## Model Validators

 These validators are used to ensure that all properties of a model are valid (e.g. validating AddressDetails).

-They implement the `ModelValidator` interface which defines a `validate` method which returns a list of `ValidationFailure` objects that identify the properties that have errors.
+They implement the `ModelValidator` interface which defines the `validate` method that returns a list of `ValidationFailure` objects, one for each property that has an error.

 The following model validators are available:

-# h2 AddressDetailsValidator

-## h2 AddressDetailsValidator

-### h3 AddressDetailsValidator
+### AddressDetailsValidator

-#### h4 AddressDetailsValidator

-##### h5 AddressDetailsValidator

-This is used to validate the `AddressDetails` object and confirm that the alias, country, postcode, city, state, line1, line2, county, first and last name properties are valid.

-Since address formats differ by country it is important to set the context so that correct property validators are used.
+This is used to validate the `AddressDetails` object.
+Since address formats differ by country the context is set during initialisation of the validator through the use of the `CountryAwareAddressDetailContext` which will provide country specific property validators.<br />

-Use the CountryAwareAddressDetailContext to obtain the country specific validators for the AddressDetail

-Use <code>AddressDetailsValidator</code> to verify that all address details have been entered correctly.
-This validator uses property validators to validate each property of <code>AddressDetails</code>:
+There are two address formats currently supported, namely UK and China.

+Property validators are used to:

 * <code>AliasValidator</code> - to check the alias.
 * <code>NameValidator</code> - to check the first name, last name and county.
-* <code>UkPostcodeValidator</code> - to check the post code.
+* <code>PostcodeValidator</code> - to check that the post code is valid for the selected country.
+* <code>CountryValidator</code> - to check the country.
-* <code>AddressLineValidator</code> - to check all remaining address lines for checking all address lines.
+* <code>AddressLineValidator</code> - to check the State, City, line1 and line2 are valid for the selected country.

-			validators:
-				CountryValidator
-				AliasValidator
-				PostcodeValidator (country specific)
-				AddressLineValidator (country specific) to validate state, city, line1 and line2 ) CountyValidator (country specific)
-				NameValidator (country specific) to validate firstName and lastName

-	<pre>CountryAwareAddressDetailContext countryAwareContext
+* <code>CountyValidator</code> - to check the county is valid for the selected country.
+* <code>NameValidator</code> - to check the first and last name are in a valid format.

+The following usage example shows how to use the `AddressDetailsValidator`:

+	<pre>// addressDetails has been populated with the values obtained from the user
-	AddressDetailsValidator addressDetailsValidator = new AddressDetailsValidator();
+	AddressDetailsValidator addressDetailsValidator = new AddressDetailsValidator(CountryAwareAddressDetailContext.CHINA); //set the country to validate for
-	List&lt;ValidationFailure&gt; errors = addressDetailsValidator.validate(address);
+	List&lt;ValidationFailure&gt; errors = addressDetailsValidator.validate(addressDetails);
-	if(errors != null){
+	//
+	if(!errors.isEmpty()){
 		for (int s = 0; s < errors.size(); s++) {
 			ValidationFailure validationFailure = errors.get(s);
 			String property = validationFailure.getPropertyName();